jonhoo/thesis/000-proposal.md

 most queries, Noria ensures that a read from any given view sees complete query results as of some recent time at each dataflow input.
 That is, for a given view, for each input that feeds into that view, the view reflects a prefix of the data ingested by that input.
-Each view is also continuously kept up to date; any new input is reflected in the view shortly after being ingested, subject only to the propagation delay in the dataflow.
+I call this _prefix consistency_.
+Each view is also continuously kept up to date;
+any new input is reflected in the view shortly after being ingested, subject only to the propagation delay in the dataflow.

-This story gets more complicated when there are multiple paths from a given dataflow input to a given view, such as through a self-join.
+Noria does not necessarily provide prefix consistency when there are **multiple** paths from a given dataflow input to a given view, such as through a self-join.
 Depending on the precise semantics of the paths, this can cause a view to briefly reflect **some** of the effects of newly inserted data, but not all.
 For example, consider a self-join that computes a parent-child relationship between records.
 If the application removes a record `A`, that dataflow input must be processed along two edges.
 When it has been processed by one edge, but no the other, the downstream view will briefly continue to include `A` as a child, even though it no longer appears as a parent.
 This inconsistency is rectified once the dataflow input is also processed on the second edge.

 This problem is not directly related to partial state — Noria exhibits this behavior when all state is fully materialized.
-However, the implementation of partial state must work in the context of such temporary inconsistencies.
+However, partial state must work in the context of such temporary inconsistencies.
 Furthermore, partial state should not exaggerate these problems by introducing additional inconsistencies.

 There are several situations that arise in a real dataflow implementation that make even this seemingly simple property difficult